-Breast reconstruction surgery is a highly individualized procedure performed to restore one or both of a patient’s breasts to a normal size and shape after a mastectomy.
+Breast reconstruction surgery is a highly individualized procedure performed to restore one or both of a patient’s breasts, most commonly after a mastectomy.

-As the expander gets larger, it stretches the breast tissue until there is adequate coverage for an implant.
+As the expander gets larger, it stretches the breast tissue until there is enough to support an implant.
 A second surgery is then performed to replace the expander with a permanent breast implant.

-Flap reconstruction techniques use the patient’s own tissue to recreate a breast mound or breast tissue for an implant.
+Flap reconstruction techniques use the patient’s own tissue to recreate a breast mound or breast tissue coverage for an implant.
 Muscle, fat, and/or skin are taken from a donor site on the patient’s back, abdomen, or buttock and attached to the chest wall.

 - Transverse rectus abdominis muscle (TRAM) flap